West Palm Beach Probation Lawyer

-The handling of a probation violation is vastly different than the handing of other criminal offenses in four important areas: (1) bond/pre-trial release, (2) the rules of evidence, (3) the type of trial one may have and (4) the standard of proof required for a conviction.
+The handling of a probation violation in West Palm Beach is vastly different than the handing of other criminal offenses in four important areas: (1) bond/pre-trial release, (2) the rules of evidence, (3) the type of trial one may have, and (4) the standard of proof required for a conviction.

 How does a probation violation occur?